AbhishekSCCTech/Translator/README.md

 # Translator

-Here’s the merged and concise version of your `README.md` file:

----

 ## Project Description
 This project parses ASCII STL files, extracts vertex data, performs triangulation, and outputs the results for visualization using gnuplot.